Sphereon-Opensource/web-wallet/packages/agent/README.md

 ### Reverse proxy for DID:WEB hosting

-In order to host the custodial did.json files for customers a reverse proxy needs to be configured for the did:web agent service.
+In order to host the custodial did.json files for Verifiers a reverse proxy needs to be configured for the did:web agent service.
 When the did:web agent service is enabled, it will automatically try to lookup the DID in the agent, whenever a URL containing `.well-known/did.json` or `/any/other/path/did.json` is hit with a `GET` call.